evoxa-ai/evoxa-docs/books/blueprint/volume-03-ai/chapters/07-web-platform/chapters/05-nutritionist-portal/chapters/01-overview.md

 This chapter is complete when:

-- Vision and mission are documented.
+- The portal vision is documented.
-- Business objectives are defined.
+- Objectives are defined.
-- Target users are identified.
+- Business value is explained.
-- Core capabilities are established.
+- Core capabilities are identified.
-- AI strategy is introduced.
+- AI integration is described.
-- Human Digital Twin integration is described.
+- Human Digital Twin integration is established.
-- Architecture principles are documented.
+- Architectural position is documented.
-- Dependencies are identified.
+- Visual artifacts are defined.
 - Traceability is complete.

 ---

 # Key Takeaways

-- The Coach Portal is the operational hub for health and fitness professionals within the EVOXA ecosystem.
+- The Nutritionist Portal provides an AI-powered workspace for nutrition professionals within the EVOXA ecosystem.
-- Artificial Intelligence and the Human Digital Twin are foundational capabilities that enhance professional decision-making and personalized care.
+- Human Digital Twin integration enables continuously personalized nutritional care.
-- The platform unifies client management, program delivery, communication, analytics and business operations in a single AI-native workspace.
+- AI enhances meal planning, nutritional analysis and professional decision making while preserving human oversight.
-- A modular, secure and scalable architecture enables the Coach Portal to evolve alongside the broader EVOXA platform while supporting future healthcare and enterprise scenarios.
+- The portal is built upon shared enterprise capabilities, ensuring scalability, security and seamless collaboration with the rest of the EVOXA platform.

 ---